The Remains of the Day

 by Kazuo Ishiguro (石黑一雄)

 Re-read at the end of Eastertide, 2023.
-I enjoyed this and understood it a lot more than when I had read it as a teenager.
+I enjoyed it and understood it a lot more than when I had read it as a teenager.

 First published in 1989.